amitlaldass/assignment/README.md

 7. Facility to kill a  app
 8. Exit

-The script is written to be able to run in RHEL linux.
+The script is written to be able to run in RHEL linux (CENTOS is derieved from RHEL). to run copy the script and run
+#./usermenu